 The barman looks at me nervously when I ask him if they stock local gins.
 The answer is no, but they do have a wine list with which includes local Tasmanian wines by the glass and some very fine drops by a premium Tasmanian maker Josef Chromy, unfortunately not by the glass.

 No problem, I’m soon very happily slipping my premium Chardonnay when suddenly the lights go out.
 In the RSL tradition, there’s a minute’s silence to remember the dead at 6 pm.
 Everyone stands in silence with heads bowed as we remember them, except for a little boy who says loudly, “What happens now?”

-Eyeing off the menu special, which is local Trevally, beer-battered with chips.
-I’m urging K2 to the Bayview Dining room, which opens right after the pledge, but he’s more interested in finishing a beer, or two.
-By the time we place an order, there’s only one serve of the fish left, so K2 gets beef korma.
+I’m sitting in the bar nursing my Chardonnay and eyeing off the blackboard menu special, which is local Trevally, beer-battered with chips.
+Hurry up I say to K2, let’s get into the Bayview Dining room, which opens right after the pledge, but he’s more interested in finishing a beer, or two.
+By the time we are seated and place an order, there’s only one serve of the fish left, so K2 gets beef korma.